These are the key headlines from the 25/26 GP contract changes:

 Other NHS providers and private providers (where patients have provided explicit consent) will be limited to read only access for the purposes of direct patient care.

-GPCE will work with NHS England to determine exactly which providers will be included.
+GPCE will work with NHS England to determine exactly, which providers will be included and what level of access they can have compliant with data protection legislation.

-The PCN DES will largely remain the same, with changes to just the ARRS and Capacity and Capacity and Access Payments.
+The PCN DES will largely remain the same, with changes to just the ARRS and Capacity and Access Payments.
 Read a full breakdown of PCN funding including the ARRS.

 ARRS